BattletechModders/LowVisibility/README.md

 ### Completed Tasks

+- [x] BUG - When you overheat a mech, it disappears from vision
 - [x] Allies don't share visibility
+- [x] BUG - Enemies and neutral share vision currently.
+Probably want to split that?
 - [x] Dead enemies still show their locations/can be targeted
 - [x] Neutral (turrets) appear as outlines
 - [x] You should always be treated as having full LOS to allies